hujhax/austin-improv-wiki/Lists/List of Austin Improv Shows.md

 * *[[Shows/The Trouble With Terry|The Trouble With Terry]]*

 ## [[Theatres/The Hideout Theatre|The Hideout Theatre]]
 The Hideout Theatre puts on regular shows that run weekly or monthly for long periods, and mainstage shows, which are weekly with one- or two-month runs.
-For information about the mainstages, see the [[List of Hideout Mainstage Shows in Chronological Order]].
+For information about the mainstages, see the [[Lists/List of Hideout Mainstage Shows in Chronological Order|List of Hideout Mainstage Shows in Chronological Order]].

 ### Ongoing Shows
 * *[[Shows/Hideout Kids|Hideout Kids]]*